Man who lost wife, son in Texas mass shooting tells story

 "We're looking for closure for this family," Capers said.

-Asked about response time, Capers said officers got there as fast as they could and that he had only three covering 700 square miles (1,800 square kilometers).
+Asked about response time, Capers said officers got there as fast as they could and that he had only three covering 700 square miles.

 By Sunday, police crime scene tape was removed from around Garcia's home, where some people stopped by to leave flowers.